seanhoward/selling-partner-api-models/clients/sellingpartner-api-aa-csharp/client/docs/ReportsApi.md

             var processingStatuses = processingStatuses_example;  // List<string> | A list of processing statuses used to filter reports. (optional) var marketplaceIds = new List<string>(); // List<string> | A list of marketplace identifiers used to filter reports.
-The reports returned will match at least one of the marketplaces that you specify. (optional) var pageSize = 56;  // int? | The maximum number of reports to return in a single call. (optional)  (default to 10) var createdSince = 2013-10-20T19:20:30+01:00;  // DateTime? | The earliest report creation date and time for reports to include in the response, in ISO 8601 date time format.
+The reports returned will match at least one of the marketplaces that you specify. (optional) var pageSize = 56;  // int? | The maximum number of reports to return in a single call. (optional)  (default to 10) var createdSince = 2013-10-20T19:20:30+01:00;  // DateTime? | The earliest report creation date and time for reports to include in the response, in <a href='https://developer-docs.amazon.com/sp-api/docs/iso-8601'>ISO 8601</a> date time format.
 The default is 90 days ago.
-Reports are retained for a maximum of 90 days. (optional) var createdUntil = 2013-10-20T19:20:30+01:00;  // DateTime? | The latest report creation date and time for reports to include in the response, in ISO 8601 date time format.
-The default is now. (optional) var nextToken = nextToken_example;  // string | A string token returned in the response to your previous request. nextToken is returned when the number of results exceeds the specified pageSize value.
-To get the next page of results, call the getReports operation and include this token as the only parameter.
-Specifying nextToken with any other parameters will cause the request to fail. (optional)
+Reports are retained for a maximum of 90 days. (optional) var createdUntil = 2013-10-20T19:20:30+01:00;  // DateTime? | The latest report creation date and time for reports to include in the response, in <a href='https://developer-docs.amazon.com/sp-api/docs/iso-8601'>ISO 8601</a> date time format.
+The default is now. (optional) var nextToken = nextToken_example;  // string | A string token returned in the response to your previous request. `nextToken` is returned when the number of results exceeds the specified `pageSize` value.
+To get the next page of results, call the `getReports` operation and include this token as the only parameter.
+Specifying `nextToken` with any other parameters will cause the request to fail. (optional)

             try
             {
+                // getReports
                 GetReportsResponse result = apiInstance.GetReports(reportTypes, processingStatuses, marketplaceIds, pageSize, createdSince, createdUntil, nextToken);
                 Debug.WriteLine(result);
             }